 SENSORS & CODING HACKATHON 2018 finished with great success

-During the 18th and 19th of December 2018, ADVANTAGE AUSTRIA and the School of Electrical and Computer Engineering of the National Technical University of Athens with the support of the IEEE NTUA Student Branch held the programming competition “SENSORS & CODING HACKATHON 2018” in the premises of the NTUA.
+During the 18th and 19th of December 2018, IEEE NTUA Student Branch and the School of Electrical and Computer Engineering of the National Technical University of Athens in cooperation with ADVANTAGE AUSTRIA held the programming competition “SENSORS & CODING HACKATHON 2018” in the premises of the NTUA.

 Thirteen student teams competed at the first ever 24-hour Hackathon in the long history of NTUA.
 They were challenged to generate, implement and pitch their own idea, which shall improve everyday life in our modern society with the use of state of the art sensors.
 The Austrian company SICK GmbH, a market leader in the field of sensor technology and active in Greece through its subsidiary SICK Hellas Ltd., provided the crucial technical equipment.
 Additionally, in order to allow the participants to have sufficient support and the best possible preparation, technical and managerial staff was at the disposal of the students throughout the Hackathon.
 After a strenuous hacking phase, each team was given a limited time frame of 5 minutes to present their idea in front of an academic and corporate evaluation committee.
 Professor Nectarios Koziris, Dean of the School ECE NTUA, was appointed the honorary head of the jury.